 - Practice gratitude.
 Wrote down on a piece of paper or in a journal every night before going to bed three things that you were grateful for that day.
 This could be something very simple even being grateful for the sun; a nice text message; seeing a happy dog on a walk and so on.
 Small and simple practices like gratitude in time can completely change the dynamics of our thinking patterns.

 A conclusion of thoughts

 Dear reader, firstly I am sorry for the challenges you are going through right now.
 I hope this article has helped you to understand the questions of ‘what is wrong with me?’
 I hope when reading this article you have found many reasons to know that there is indeed nothing wrong with you at all.
-Please do explore our website for lots of blog articles, free resources, quotes, and also our free course on Meaning under ‘My Account.‘ The first step is always the hardest but I assure you once you find the courage to change, find and learn hope, learn to be more optimistic and start to take action you will organically grow to where you want to get to.
+Please do explore our free app download Meaningful Paths on Apple IOS and Google Play for a world of personal growth.
+The first step is always the hardest but I assure you once you find the courage to change, find and learn hope, learn to be more optimistic and start to take action you will organically grow to where you want to get to.
 In 6 months time, in 12 months time, you will not recognise yourself for how far you have come.
 Practices such as mindfulness can be the foundation of emotional regulation and inner peace.
 From this practicing gratitude can help you see your life and the world in a new light.
 Take small daily steps to grow your self-esteem and this in time will give you much more confidence to handle life and thrive in life.

 Thanks for listening.